Pavan-Kotian/mpv-portable-config/README.md

 The configuration is optimized for modern NVIDIA GeForce GPUs and is intended for users who want a **high-quality media playback experience without installing or modifying system-wide MPV configuration files**.

+🙏 Credits

+This project is inspired by and builds upon ideas and configuration work from Zabooby's MPV configuration:

+Credit and appreciation to Zabooby for the original MPV configuration work and quality-focused approach that helped inspire this project.

+My repository is focused specifically on creating a portable NVIDIA GPU configuration, with an emphasis on NVIDIA hardware decoding, GPU rendering, HDR, high quality color management, and high-quality video playback.

+Please check the original project as well if you're interested in MPV configuration and video-quality optimization.
 ---

 ## ✨ Features